QuestForTetris/tetris-writeup/Hardware.md

 [![SRA](http://imgur.com/GwH8oTJ.png)](http://play.starmaninnovations.com/varlife/DdNReVfSua)

 ## Set-Reset (SR) latch
-There are many times during the designing of this computer where we need to store data.
+Many portions of the processor's functionality rely on the ability to store data.
 Using 2 red B12/S1 cells, we can do just that.
 The two cells can keep each other on, and can also stay off together.
 Using some extra set, reset, and read circuitry, we can make a simple SR latch.